teekaytech/Scraper/README.md

 # Web-Scraper - Ruby Capstone Project

 This project aims to develop a Web Scraper using Ruby.
 It is a capstone project that marks the completion of Ruby module in Microverse technical curriculum.
+The full project specification can be found [here](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)

 ## Built with
   * Ruby